 3. The Ghungroo Ring

 Sometimes gold can be a bit overwhelming and at times, people prefer to go for colours like silver and copper during winter shaadis, a whisker away from what the crowd usually does.

 This Ghungroo Chakra Ring is handcrafted in silver with an oxidised finish, beautified with colourful enamel and rawa details, perfect for all the bhabhis, chachis and mausis who want to stand as the emblem of how you can slay a wedding look in silver too!

-The rule of the thumb, while you are out to choose bridal jewellery, is not just to consider each piece in isolation but to take into account the whole look when you wear all the individual pieces together.
+The rule of thumb, while you are out choosing bridal jewellery, is not just to consider each piece in isolation but to take into account the whole look when you wear all the individual pieces together.
 Choose jewellery that has some consistency in terms of style and design.
 This way, when you wear them all together, they will complement each other and tell a beautiful story that will make it impossible for anyone to take their eyes off you.
-Want to enhance you bridal look, try these accessories for lehenga and let us know.
+Want to enhance your bridal look, try these accessories for lehenga and let us know.